 Forty-six stories above SoHo, 70,000 Italian honeybees work diligently on the rooftop of The Dominick Hotel.
 These skyscraper hives, produced through a partnership with Bee Haven Bees, will yield up to 80 pounds of honey during two yearly harvests.
-The bounty goes on to fuel a variety of guest experiences at this MICHELIN Plus property home to One MICHELIN Star Vestry and the Parisian-born center of wellness, Sisley Spa.
+The bounty goes on to fuel a variety of guest experiences at this MICHELIN property home to Vestry and the Parisian-born center of wellness, Sisley Spa.

 Discreet in their work, the honeybee does more than just produce a long-admired ingredient.
 To learn more about the evergreen benefits of bees, I met with Claire Marin at The Dominick.
 Marin is a seasoned beekeeper in Sullivan County, Catskills with over a decade under her belt in beekeeping.
 She is also the owner and operator of a honey-based company called Catskill Provisions and Pollinator Spirits.